David-Haim/concurrencpp/README.md

 }
 ```

 In this basic example, we created a runtime object, then we acquired the thread executor from the runtime.
 We used `submit` to pass a lambda as our given callable.
-This lambda returns `void`, hence, the executor returns a `result<void>` object that marshals the asynchronous result back to the caller.  `main` calls  `get` which blocks the main thread until the result becomes ready.
+This lambda returns `void`, hence, the executor returns a `result<void>` object that passes the asynchronous result back to the caller.  `main` calls  `get` which blocks the main thread until the result becomes ready.
 If no exception was thrown, `get` returns `void`.
 If an exception was thrown, `get` re-throws it.
 Asynchronously, `thread_executor` launches a new thread of execution and runs the given lambda.
 It implicitly `co_return void` and the task is finished. `main` is then unblocked.

 #### *Concurrent even-number counting:*